drhsqlite/fossil-mirror/www/gsoc-ideas.md

   the HTML is generated.
 * Creation of one or more new skins.
 This does not specifically require any C know-how.
+* Complete per-feature CSS facilities in [the Inskinerator](https://tangentsoft.com/inskinerator/dir) and add features to the Inskinerator

 # Tasks Requiring Fossil Data Model Knowledge